CleverRaven/Cataclysm-DDA/COMPILING_osx.md

     $ export CXXFLAGS="-I/path/to/include" LDFLAGS="-L/path/to/lib"

 This adds search paths for where to find ncurses, gettext, and also -lSDL and -lSDL\_ttf if you are using sdl libraries instead of frameworks.
-Following the above example, I would use `export CXXFLAGS="-I$HOME/opt/catdda/include" LDFLAGS="-L$HOME/opt/catdda/lib"`.
+Multiple `-I/path/to/...` paths can be specified.

     $ make NATIVE=osx RELEASE=1 TILES=1 FRAMEWORK=1 OSX_MIN=10.6
     $ ./cataclysm